Spitali

-Aerial cableway
+History

+Numerous tombs from the Roman period have been discovered in Spitali, indicating it was inhabited during this period.

+During the 20th century, Spitali was home to an important substation of the aerial cable railway that began in Amiantos and terminated in Limassol.
+The railway was used to transport asbestos from the Amiantos mines for export abroad.
+The station ceased operations in 1988, when the mine was closed.
 The remains of an aerial cableway can be seen on the northern hills; remains of a building and foundations for the cable gantries can be found.
 This cableway was used to transport asbestos from the open cast mine at Amiantos, Troods to a loading point in Limassol.
 A gantry foundation can also be found on the southern hills.

 Churches

 There are two Greek Orthodox churches in the village, Agia Anna and Agios Nikolaos.